-2.1 Monitoring of our financial position during the financial year is a critical part of the management of resources that will ultimately support delivery of the corporate plan.
+2.1 Councillors have reviewed and adopted a corporate plan for the period 2018-2023.
+The plan includes many significant projects and aspirations that will challenge us financially.
+Monitoring of our financial position during the financial year is a critical part of the management of resources that will ultimately support delivery of the corporate plan.